Jackybox123/Team-Chaos-WRO-2025/schemes/README.md

 AI Modules: TensorFlow models running on the Raspberry Pi for autonomous driving and decision-making.
 Importance of Electromechanical Diagrams
 These diagrams are crucial for ensuring that every component of the AI RC Car is correctly connected and functions as intended.
 They help in:
+Pi Camera:

+Pi Camera Description
+The Raspberry Pi Camera is a small, high-definition camera module designed for use with Raspberry Pi boards.
+It connects directly to the Pi via a CSI (Camera Serial Interface) port and is capable of capturing still images and videos with high resolution and clarity.
+The Pi Camera is popular in DIY electronics, robotics, and computer vision projects due to its compact size and versatility.
+It supports different modes of image processing and works well in combination with machine learning models to enable applications like object detection, tracking, and video analysis.

+Pi Camera in our Ai-Car
+In our RC car system, the Pi Camera acts as the "eyes" of the self-driving car, providing visual input for the AI model.
+The camera records images during initial training runs, capturing the environment, track, and obstacles.
+These images are then used to train an AI model created with TensorFlow, which learns to recognize patterns and make driving decisions.
+Once the AI model is trained, the Pi Camera continues to play a critical role by providing real-time image data during runs.
+The AI analyzes the camera feed to predict throttle and steering values, allowing the car ewwfewto navigate autonomously.
+Thus, the Pi Camera is essential for both training and driving, making it a key component for our self-driving car.

+PWM Description
+Pulse Width Modulation (PWM) is a technique used to control the power delivered to electronic components, especially motors and LEDs.
+Instead of sending a continuous signal, PWM rapidly switches the power on and off, varying the ratio of the "on" time to the "off" time.
+This ratio, known as the duty cycle, determines how much power is supplied.
+A higher duty cycle means more power, while a lower duty cycle means less.
+PWM is widely used in electronics for precise control of motor speed, light brightness, and other components that need fine-tuned power regulation.

+PWM in Our RC Car System
+In our RC car system, PWM is essential for controlling the car’s throttle (speed) and steering (direction).
+By adjusting the cycle of the PWM signals, we can regulate how much power is sent to the car’s motors, enabling smooth and accurate control.
+For the throttle, PWM is used to control the motor’s speed by providing more power, making the car go faster, while lower power slow the car down.
+For steering, PWM adjusts the position of the servo motor that controls the car’s wheels, allowing the AI to precisely control the turning angle.
+The AI model running on the Raspberry Pi processes real-time data and generates commands that are translated into PWM signals.
+These signals are then used to adjust the car's speed and steering, enabling autonomous driving.
+In this way, PWM allows the Raspberry Pi to fine-tune the car’s movements based on the AI's predictions, ensuring smooth and controlled driving.

 Designing: Planning the layout and connections of components.
 Assembling: Guiding the physical construction and wiring of the car.